BenLauwens/ThinkJulia.jl/docs/src/chap10.md

 Array{Any,1}
 ```

 The kind of the array is specified between curly braces and is composed of a type and a number.
 The number indicate the dimensions.
 The array `empty` contains values of type `Any`.
-This a predefined type that can represent any type.
+This is a predefined type that can represent any type.

 ## Arrays are mutable